tinymce/tinymce-docs/release-notes/new-features.md

 ### Context Menu

-The contextMenu can provide a simple list of clickable commands, or offer an in-menu form.
+The ContextMenu can provide a simple list of clickable commands, or offer an in-menu form.
 This makes the most straightforward attribute modifications possible.
-Tiny 5.0 offers the ContextMenu Plugin that is designed for web applications in need of menus on a possibly large amount of objects.
+TinyMCE 5.0 offers the ContextMenu Plugin that is designed for web applications in need of menus on a possibly large amount of objects.
 Now, a single menu is defined that can be used by multiple objects and a ContextMenu doesn't need to bind itself to the triggering objects.
 This allows injecting and removing triggers without having to re-initialize or update ContextMenu.

 ### Context Toolbars